SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/google-bigquery-source.md

 id: google-bigquery-source
 title: Google BigQuery Source
 sidebar_label: Google BigQuery
-description: The Google BigQuery API integration ingests data from the BigQuery API.
+description: Learn how to collect data using the BigQuery API.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';